gchq/Palisade-services/README.md

 The following diagram shows in a high level the services and their relative relationships with each other.
 Communications between the services and their related support servers utilise Kafka streaming.

-For a detailed description of the services' workflow see [Appendix I Palisade Flow Diagram](#appendix-i-palisade-flow-diagram).
+For a detailed description of the services' workflow see [Appendix 1 Palisade Flow Diagram](#appendix-1-palisade-flow-diagram).
 For a more technical description of each of the services, follow the links below.

 <!---